axler8r/GrokLangChain/application/loader/README.md

 - **PDF Text Extraction**: Extracts text content from PDF files using PyPDF2
 - **Intelligent Chunking**: Splits text into overlapping segments optimized for vector search
 - **Embedding Generation**: Creates vector embeddings using OpenAI's Ada-002 model
-- **Dual Storage**: Stores text chunks in MongoDB and vectors in Qdrant
+- **Dual Storage**: Stores text chunks in MongoDB and vectors in Qdrant directly

 ## Configuration

-The loader reads configuration from environment variables defined in `.env`:
+The loader connects directly to the Qdrant vector database service and reads configuration from environment variables.
+For Docker deployment, use the service names (e.g., `qdrant`, `mongo`).
+For local development, use `localhost`.

+Copy `.env.example` to `.env` and configure:

 ```bash
 # MongoDB Configuration